campbell-docherty/two-mice-no-mouse/README.md

 ## Step 4

-Go to the `firstEyeWitness.ts` file (for an extra challenge, try to navigate using your file explorer).
+Go to the `firstEyeWitness.js` file (for an extra challenge, try to navigate using your file explorer).

 ## Additional help